zhengjunyao-work/arc24/docs/03_State_of_the_art.md

 - [arc-dsl](https://github.com/michaelhodel/arc-dsl) Domain Specific Language for the Abstraction and Reasoning Corpus by Michael Hodel, member of MindsAI team
 - [https://github.com/michaelhodel/re-arc](https://github.com/michaelhodel/re-arc) RE-ARC: Reverse-Engineering the Abstraction and Reasoning Corpus by Michael Hodel, member of MindsAI team
+- [ARC Draw more samples](https://github.com/rgreenblatt/arc_draw_more_samples_pub) is the repo for the article "Getting 50% (SoTA) on ARC-AGI with GPT-4o by Ryan Greenblatt"

 ## Videos